It's not uncommon for public companies to report disappointing numbers. But you don't often see a CEO blaming the shortfall on poor execution.

 On Tuesday, New Relic CEO Lew Cirne addressed the company's discouraging quarter in his opening remarks on the earnings call, after the software developer provided a weaker-than-expected forecast for the first time since going public in 2014.

-The stock plunged 29% on Wednesday, by far its steepest drop ever, closing at $59.78.
+The stock plunged 32% on Wednesday, by far its steepest drop ever, trading at $56.69 as of mid-day.